 Second, implementation of our pipeline could be further improved by incorporating recent advances in LLM engineering, such as automatic prompt optimization and agentic frameworks.

-Third, due to limited time and human resources, certain human expert verifications were not conducted.
-For example, in Step 1, manual inspection of the automatic mapping from original annotations to UND/FS labels could help mitigate cross-dataset inconsistencies in underspecification standards; in Step 3, human review of rewritten questions could improve rewrite quality, recover failed cases, and prevent successfully rewritten questions from becoming overly trivial for downstream QA models.
+Third, due to limited time and human resources, certain human expert verifications were not thoroughly conducted.
+For example, in Step 1, more manual inspection of the automatic mapping from original annotations to UND/FS labels could help mitigate cross-dataset inconsistencies in underspecification standards; in Step 3, comprehensive human review of rewritten questions could improve rewriting quality, recover failed cases, and prevent successfully rewritten questions from becoming overly trivial for downstream QA models.

 Despite these limitations, we believe that our work provides a systematic and reproducible pipeline for detecting and rewriting underspecified QA queries, and that the main conclusions of our study remain robust.